Learn About SNAP Benefits in Florida

 When do you start receiving SNAP benefits after applying in Florida?

 It will take up to 30 days for the state to process your application after all the required materials are submitted.
 Once your application is processed, you will be notified of the amount of Florida food stamps benefits you have been allotted.
 You will also receive an electronic benefit transfer (EBT) card that allows you to use your SNAP benefits at participating locations.

 If you meet certain requirements, you may qualify for expedited processing.
-For example, if you have the gross monthly income of $150 and less than $100 of liquid access, you qualify for expedited processing.
+For example, if you have a gross monthly income of $150 and less than $100 of liquid resources, you qualify for expedited processing.
 In this case, your application will be processed in 2 weeks, and you will receive your food stamps faster.

 Once your application is approved, you will receive SNAP benefits from the date when you applied.
 After that, you will receive your benefits once a month on your EBT card.